wromijn/openscad-gridfinity-block/README.md

 # Gridfinity Block

 ## What is it?
 A solid block with optional stacking lip to create custom Gridfinity bins by starting with the block and then subtracting shapes from it.
 Carving it out, so to speak.
+There are magnet holes too!

 <p align="center">
 <img src="https://github.com/user-attachments/assets/11379160-d379-4225-82e3-db073b26b9aa" alt="gridfinity-block visual" height="200">